 It’s easy to see why this game has become so popular.
-Already, the idea of a hundred people battling it out in an ever-shrinking arena where they can build structures for self-defence is very appealing, but when you add to that the fact that this is one of the biggest crossovers ever created, and that you could see anyone from Darth Vader, to Batman, or Stranger Things’ Demogorgon, it’s easy to see how it cultivated such a following.
+Already, the idea of a hundred people battling it out in an ever-shrinking arena where they can build structures for self-defense is very appealing, but when you add to that the fact that this is one of the biggest crossovers ever created and that you could see anyone from Darth Vader, to Batman, or Stranger Things’ Demogorgon, it’s easy to see how it cultivated such a following.

 Over the years, there have been countless versions of Tetris released, and, of course, that includes a free version for mobile.
 If you want to have one of the most popular and addictive games ever made in your collection of mobile puzzle games, then you should definitely download Tetris today.

 If you’re a huge Tetris fan, you might like to take a look at our guide on the best Tetris games on Switch and mobile.

 Have you ever played Candy Crush before?
 (Now, there’s a game that just narrowly avoided being on this list.)
 Well, Pokémon Shuffle Mobile is essentially the answer to the question “what if Candy Crush were a Pokémon game?” you have to slide around Pokémon faces so that you can match them up and attack wild Pokémon, and at the end, you’re given a chance to catch them, allowing them to be added to your rotation.